laldikmen/cs210project/README.md

 ## Hypothesis

-Hypothesis: During the luteal phase of the menstrual cycle, there is a noticeable preference for slow-tempo music compared to the follicular phase, where high-energy, fast-tempo music is more frequently listened to.
+Hypothesis: The number of skipped songs on Spotify increases during the luteal phase of the menstrual cycle compared to the follicular phase within same menstrual cycle.

 ## Motivation

 The interaction between physiological states and behavioral patterns is a compelling area of study, particularly in understanding how hormonal changes across the menstrual cycle influence daily preferences.
-This project aims to explore whether there is a difference in music preferences, specifically tempo and energy levels, during the luteal and follicular phases of the cycle.
+This project aims to explore whether there is a difference in song skipping frequency, during the luteal and follicular phases of the cycle.

+Audial sensitivity and irritability are higher in the luteal phase due to declining estrogen and serotonin levels, which may lead to increased indecisiveness or dissatisfaction with chosen songs, might make users less satisfied with song choices, leading to frequent skipping.
 This study provides an opportunity to investigate potential correlations and gain insights into the subtle effects of biological rhythms on everyday behaviors.
 This approach not only allows for the application of data science techniques to real-world, multidimensional data but also provides a framework for exploring personalized patterns in an empirical and scientifically grounded manner.

 ## Data Source